 - Make it smell familiar.
 Cats use and trust their sense of smell just as much as they trust their eyes.
 Even if you did follow step 1, the cat flap is going to smell new and unfamiliar.
 Your cat will be more inclined to trust it if it smells of something they know – and that includes themselves!
 The best way to do this is to wipe your cat’s face (gently) with a cloth, and then wipe that cloth around the edges of the cat flap.
 This should at least get them curious enough to go and give it a proper inspection.

 - Prop it open.
 It’s generally a good idea to wait for warmer months before installing cat flaps, and this is why.
 If your cat is particularly shy of using the flap, try taping the flap back and open, so your cat doesn’t have to push it with their head to get through.
 Physically shoving something open with their head instead of a paw is an alien process to cats.
 Less adventurous ones won’t take to it easily.
-Once they get used to coming and going through the cat flap while it’s open, take the tape off and see if they’re willing to use it normally.
+Once they get used to coming and going through the cat flap while it’s open, take the tape off.
+See if they’re willing to use it normally.
 You may not want to leave it open overnight, as any cat or animal can enter your property.
 It’s also not exactly great for keeping your house warm, or your heating bill.